The optimum shaft coupling for your application

 • Couplings with moderate to low torsional spring stiffness are therefore more suitable for systems with larger misalignments.

-The torsional spring stiffness is a key factor for the performance and service life of the shaft coupling.
-It should be selected to suit the application:
+The torsional stiffness is a key factor in the performance and service life of the shaft coupling.

 A careful analysis of the requirements (e.g. torque, offsets, vibrations) is essential in order to select the right coupling.